Auburn, AL

 - Wood-framed and CLT shear walls for the lateral-load-resisting system

-- Structural columns integrated with the glass facade at classroom spaces
+- Structural columns integrated with the glass facade, allowing natural light into the classroom spaces

 1 of 4